HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-13-Lung Cancer Diagnosis Clinical Decision Support System.md

 ###### Classification-network
 Classification-network is responsible for determining the degree of malignancy of candidate nodules.
-Features of nodules are extracted through 3D residual network layer, and we come up with final result through the features.
+Features of nodules are extracted through 3D residual network layer, and we came up with final result through the features.
 <figure>
   <img src="/images/medipixel/mp_net_classification-net.png" width="70%">
   <figcaption></figcaption>
 </figure>

 ##### Practical Technique
-In addition, I added simple preprocess stage before segmentation stage to get rid of nodules in outer body.
+I also added a simple preprocess stage before segmentation stage to get rid of nodules in outer body.
-This stage was composed of simple method that just checked the largest contour and eroded it.
+This stage was composed of a simple method that just checks the largest contour and eroded it.
-It mapped candidate nodule region onto 2D slide, and examined whether it belongs to inside of the body, and regions outside of the body were removed as false-positives.
+It mapped candidate nodule region onto 2D slide and examined whether it belongs to inside of the body, and regions outside of the body were removed as false-positives.
-This method had some advantages over other methods that performed complicated lung-segmentation as follows
+This method had some advantages over other methods that perform complicated lung-segmentation as follows
 * It is much faster than conventional segmentation method via complex algorithm
-* It removes a ordinary lung-segmentation algorithm problem that recognizes nodule on the wall as outside the lung
+* It removes an ordinary lung-segmentation algorithm problem that recognizes nodule on the wall as outside the lung
 * It solves region segmentation error resulting from different modality such as different CT slide scanner

 <figure>